harness/developer-hub/docs/continuous-delivery/cd-technical-reference/cd-gen-ref-category/email_step.md

 ## Body

 The **Body** is a string field.
-You enter in text and expressions and Harness will resolve the body with the expression references before sending the email.
+You can enter in text and Harness expressions.
+Harness will resolve the expressions before sending the email.

 For more information on runtime inputs and expressions, go to [Fixed Values, Runtime Inputs, and Expressions](https://developer.harness.io/docs/platform/references/runtime-inputs/).